 Factors to consider:

-- Some countries have more miners than others.
+- Some countries have more validators than others.

 The above points don’t mean you should be concerned.
 However, it is good to keep on eye on such details.
 Just as you’d be suspicious if one enormous bank bought all of its competitors.